-Growing up, many people have heard the same old adage – you need 8 solid hours of sleep per night.
+Growing up, you may have heard you need 8 solid hours of sleep per night to feel healthy and rested.
 While this isn’t the worst guideline to follow, it’s not entirely accurate.
-Not everyone will need 8 hours of sleep per night.
-Some people may need more and some people can go with less.
-It depends on a variety of factors, especially age, sleep conditions, and more.
-In today’s blog, we’ll talk about how many hours of sleep you need per night and how you can find out how much is the right amount for you.
+Not everyone will need 8 hours of sleep—some need more and some need lessIHow many hours of sleep a night you need depends on a variety of factors such as age and sleep condition.

-If you’re looking to start your journey to better sleep, make sure to take a sleep assessment with Sleep Reset today, and read on to learn more about sleep schedules.
+If you’re looking to start your journey to better sleep, make sure to take a sleep quiz with Sleep Reset today.

 Have you ever slept for a full eight hours and still felt groggy in the morning?
 Or do you struggle to sleep more than 6 or 7 hours per night, but you don’t feel tired or low energy as a result?
 Sleep isn’t a static part of our life – our sleep needs will change as we get older.
 While keeping track of how much sleep you get every night may not be preferable for most people, it’s generally a good idea to figure out how much sleep you need each night so you can stick to some kind of schedule.